dragozzine/nPSF/src/README.md

 ### src Scripts

-3plot_compare: Prints a plot of the residuals in a 3 psf run as individual residual plots side by side.
+3plot_compare: Prints a plot of the cleaned image, bestfit, and residuals in a 3 psf run as individual plots side by side.

 analysis: Runs all of the analysis on the chains from npsf_run.